LJ-Solana/xrpl-stablecoin-cli/README.md

 # XRPL Stablecoin CLI 💵

-A powerful, emoji-powered CLI tool to issue and manage stablecoins on the XRP Ledger (XRPL) 🌎✨.
+A simple CLI tool to issue and manage stablecoins on the XRP Ledger (XRPL) 🌎✨.

 Built with Node.js, `xrpl`, and `commander` for clean, fun XRPL ops. 🛠️